BibleCorps/ENG-B1-Anderson1864-pd-USFM/README.md

 * The **Anderson NT** is a paragraphed work.

 ### Italics
 * Some words in the printed edition were styled in italics.
-These are now marked using `\add ...\add*`.
+* These are now marked using `\add ...\add*`.

 ### Remarks
-* Some missing verses have been noted by a remark line at that point in the SFM file.
+* Missing verses have been recorded by a `\rem ` line in the SFM header.
-* In all but one case, the text is simply in the previous verse.
 * **Acts 8:37** was missing from the 1866 printing, without any explanatory footnote.
+* Other than that, the text is simply in the previous verse, that being the last one of the chapter.

 #### Emptyvss
 Ignoring the complete OT, the output of SWORD utility **emptyvss** lists these verses: